stanmaz/BBOalert/Scripts/CustomSyntax/README.md

     1[HS]--,%raise%,8-10p 3+ cards fit
     1[HS]--%raise%--,2N,trial bid; no shortness

 To make the code more readable we can substitute the %raise% script call by can be substituted by an alias of your choice.
 By default the alias is used in all fields.
-To avoid the unpredictable effects we can limit its usage to the context and to the call field by @C@B tags
+To avoid the unpredictable effects we can limit its usage to the context and to the call field by @C@B tags.
+Also the script and alias names must be different.

     Alias,RAISE,%raise%,@C@B
     ,1[HS],5 cards suit